mpneuried/simple-dynamo/README.md

 It provides a absolute simple JSON-CRUD Interface without any knowledge of Dynamos specialties.

+A special feature is the *combineTableTo* options for tables.
+It adds the ability to combine multiple models into one Dymamo-table, but use them separately in your application.
+So you have to pay only one throughput capacity.

 *Written in coffee-script*

 **INFO: all examples are written in coffee-script**